The Mothers of Improvisation – excerpt from the book.

-“You know cops,” Joann said.
-“I fear the sound of his cell phone as much as a gunshot.”
+“You know cops,” Tara said.
+“I fear the sound of a pager as much as a gunshot.”

-The bartender, who’d been watching a TV in the bar, called over to the four women.
+The bartender, who’d been watching a TV at the bar, called over to the four women.

 “Ladies, you might wanna catch this,” the bartender said and gestured toward a newscast playing on the television.

-The women turned their attention toward the onscreen TV announcer’s report.
+The women turned their attention toward the TV announcer’s report on the screen.

-“…found by tracing the bullet casings discovered at the scene, the police have obtained enough evidence to make arrests on four males, reputedly members of the street gang calling themselves The Mariahs.
+“…found by viewing surveillance videos taken at the scene, the police have obtained enough evidence to make arrests on four males, reputedly members of the street gang calling themselves The Mariahs.
 Formal arraignment is scheduled for tomorrow.”

 The four women looked at each other contemplatively.

-“I’ve got to find Lou,” Joann said and scooted from the booth and hurried out of the lounge.
+“I’ve got to find Lou,” Tara said and scooted from the booth and hurried out of the lounge.

 * * *

-Joann entered the building and approached a glassed-in barrier where a uniformed officer sat behind a window with an intercom to the right of the thick glass.
-The officer acknowledged Joann with a smile.
+Tara entered the building and approached a glassed-in barrier where a uniformed officer sat behind a window with an intercom to the right of the thick glass.
+The officer acknowledged Tara with a smile.

-“He’s in his office, Ms Erikson,” the officer said.
+“He’s in his office, Ms Eriksson,” the officer said.
 “Go right in.”

-A buzzer sounded and the door to the main floor swung open.
+A buzzer sounded and the door to the main office swung open.

-Joann nodded her thanks to the officer and proceeded down a long corridor to an open office doorway.
-A sign on the door said:
+Tara nodded her thanks to the officer and proceeded down a long corridor to an open office doorway.
+A sign on the door read:

-Joann stepped inside the door where Lou Glorioso, pored over files on his desk.
+Tara stepped inside the door where Lou Glorioso, pored over files on his desk.
 A gold shield hung from his suit jacket breast pocket.
-She knocked on the door frame.
-Lou looked up,
+She rapped on the door frame.
+Lou looked up and smiled.

 “How’re you doing, doll?”

-He shuffled from behind his cluttered desk and kissed Joann.
+He shuffled from behind his cluttered desk and kissed Tara.